-This guidance provides a number of recommendations and standards which have been systematically developed to guide the development, delivery and monitoring of high-quality person centred rehabilitation.
-It will provide a basis from which community rehabilitation services can deliver high quality person centred evidence based rehabilitation to their people and populations and seek to decrease both local and national variation.
+This guidance provides a number of recommendations and standards which have been systematically developed to guide the development, delivery and monitoring of high-quality patient centred rehabilitation.
+It will provide a basis from which community rehabilitation services can deliver high quality evidence based rehabilitation to their patients and populations and seek to decrease both local and national variation.